 It’s worth investing in payroll software to help you streamline your payroll process.
 I highly recommend Gusto, an online payroll service that fits all kinds of businesses.
 The best part about Gusto is its unlimited payroll runs.
 So you can process payroll as many times as you wish and not have to pay extra.

-Gusto’s pricing starts at $39 per month and an additional $6 per month per person with its Core plan.
+Gusto’s pricing starts at $40 per month plus $6 per month per employee with its Simple plan.

 Types of Pay Periods